holdex/developers/docs/CONTRIBUTING.md

 ### Referencing issues and PRs

-When referencing issues or pull requests, use a list item format to enable automatic title rendering and improve readability.
-This ensures that GitHub automatically expands the reference to show the issue/PR title.
+When referencing issues or pull requests, use a list item format — GitHub automatically expands it to show the title.

 **Correct** — use a list item: